 In 1933 Mrs H.A.Tessier presented the town with Tessier Gardens for the use of adults only for rest and quiet.
 Later in that year a Sun Temple was erected in appreciation of the gift.
 The delightful gem of a garden is behind the Town Hall and Furrough Cross Church.

 Even today St Marychurch remains a thriving local community with it’s own identity.
-The Banks, Post Office and many independent shops including Cheese and Chocolate shops, Butchers, Bakers and the candle stick maker being in the form of a Hardware shop.
+The Banks, Post Office and many independent shops including a Cheese shop, Butchers, Bakers and the candle stick maker being in the form of a Hardware shop.

 and the Devon Family History Society